harryg00/Opticron/readme.txt

 Harry Goswell – Virto Competency Test Documentation

+View the PNG files for an image layout of what this website looks like.

 Overview:
 This project contains 3 main HTML files, 2 main CSS files, and 2 JS files.
 Index.cshtml is the home page, which takes information stored in the database, and represents as HTML